26133-3wtsa/SoftwareDevelopment26133-3/README.md

 # Problem Statement

 Over **1.5 billion people worldwide** experience some degree of hearing loss [^1].
-Many of these individuals face challenges detecting important environmental sounds such as:
+Many of these individuals face challenges detecting important environmental sounds such as fire alarms, emergency sirens, door knocks, baby crying and breaking glass.

-- Fire alarms
-- Emergency sirens
-- Door knocks
-- Baby crying
-- Breaking glass

 These sounds are essential for safety and daily awareness.

 Existing assistive technologies often fall short because they:
 - Treat all sounds equally without prioritizing urgency
 - Provide delayed or unreliable alerts
 - Lack clear visual interfaces